vubiostat/Renv/README.md

         $ make
         $ make install

+   You can also use [R-build](https://github.com/viking/R-build) to build and install R versions.

 6. Rebuild the shim binaries.
 You should do this any time you install a new R binary (for example, when installing a new R version).